ohmybash/oh-my-bash/CONTRIBUTING.md

 height ~290px and width 600..800px to make the theme gallery aligned and also to keep the repository size small.
 The filename should be `<theme name>-dark.png` or `<theme name>-light.png` depending on the dark or light background of the terminal used to make the image.
+The image should be unscaled screen shot of a terminal.
+If the terminal size is larger than the expecte image size, the image should be clipped instead of being resized and downscaled.

 When you add a new theme, please also update [themes/THEMES.md](https://github.com/ohmybash/oh-my-bash/blob/master/themes/THEMES.md).